RO RO Vessel m/v Seagard

 A test conducted by Napa Ltd, overseen by Lloyds Register of Shipping, on m/v Seagard (Wärtsilä 16V46B, 15 600 kW), showed that fuel consumption was reduced by 2% on average with the use of Nanol.

 “Total fuel consumption was reduced by ~4% over the first 12 months of running Nanol in our engines.
 Taking into account all relevant factors affecting consumption, we believe that Nanol is the cause of this reduction.”

 Baltic maritime service

-“For our test engines running with Nanol lubricant additive, fuel consumption was reduced by 4% in 2011 as compared to 2010.
+“For our test engines running with Nanol lubricant additive, fuel consumption was reduced by 4% year-over-year.
 We accredit this remarkable reduction to the use of Nanol.”